Add a Sass workflow

 module.exports = function(eleventyConfig) {

-// Watch sass folder for changes
+// Watch CSS files for changes

 };

-Start/restart the Eleventy server to make sure the changes to package.json take effect.
+1. Start/restart the Eleventy server to make sure the changes to package.json take effect.

 Resources